-An excellent (Australian) site that helps you identify problem emotions and develop better coping skills.
+An excellent Australian site that helps you identify problem emotions and develop better coping skills.
 The site is very informative and is fun to use and good for all ages.
+There is an annual subscription cost.

 This is an online cognitive behavioural therapy programme for people with anxiety and depression and includes: Understanding why we feel as we do / Practical problem solving skills / Using Anxiety Control Training relaxation / Overcoming Reduced activity / Helpful and Unhelpful behaviours / Using Medication effectively / Noticing unhelpful thoughts / Changing unhelpful thoughts / Healthy living - sleep, food, diet and exercise / Staying well.